 Need more help?

-For more help on citation management tools, join the Reference Manager Users list at Stanford.
-You'll have access to the daily digest of questions and answers to problems with various tools and can post your own questions for help from the campus community.
+For more help on citation management tools, join the Reference Manager Users list (Stanford-only).
+You will have access to the current and archived posts of questions and answers to problems with various tools.
+You can post your own questions for help from the campus community.